 Fiber One is one of the most popular fiber brands in the U.S. They sell protein bars, treats, cereals, breads and much more, all of which are high in fiber.

-But are Fiber One products healthy or are they too processed?
-Do they contain any questionable additive ingredients?
+But are Fiber One products healthy or are they too "processed"?
+Do they contain any unhealthy additives?
 Do they provide an effective fiber dose?
-And how do real users rate and describe the taste and effects of Fiber One?
+And what was our honest experience trying them?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in two of the most popular Fiber One products based on medical studies: Fiber One bars and Fiber One cereal.
-We’ll give our take on whether these products are healthy and contain enough fiber.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in two of the most popular Fiber One products (Fiber One bars and Fiber One cereal) to give our take on whether or not they're healthy, and whether or not they provide enough fiber.

 Fiber One Bars Ingredient Analysis

-The ingredients in Fiber One Caramel Nut protein bar are shown above.
+The ingredients in Fiber One Caramel Nut protein bar are shown below:

 The good news is that most of the calories come from whole food ingredients.